Haidmühle: Geographical location

-The community lies in the Donau-Wald on the Kalte Moldau in the Bavarian Forest, on the border with the Czech Republic.
+The community lies in the Donau-Wald on the Studená Vltava in the Bavarian Forest, on the border with the Czech Republic.
 Haidmühle is located 25 km from Freyung, 24 km from Waldkirchen, and 20 km from the border with Austria.

 A few meters away from the village is the border crossing Nové Údolí (Neuthal) to Stožec, which is open to pedestrians and cyclists.

 Haidmühle was formerly a railway border station, connected by the Waldkirchen–Haidmühle railway to Waldkirchen and Passau, and by the Číčenice–Haidmühle railway to Volary and Prachatice.
 The section in the Czech Republic is still in use.
 Part of the route is a museum train Pošumavská jižní dráha in operation.

 Constituent Communities

 The municipality consists of the following districts: